WPD Special Investigations Bureau nets big drug seizure numbers

 It’s the talk on the streets, they say, that leads to intelligence that leads to drug dealers.

-Captain Allen says it also helps people from turning to violent crime to fuel their drug habit.
+Captain Allen says the team effort also helps keep some people from turning to violent crime to fuel their drug habit.

 Captain Allen says it’s too easy for someone to turn to crime to get money for drugs.
 And that, at times, can turn violent up to and including homicide.